acbart/acbart.github.io/lessons/abstraction_corgis.md

 ## Learning Objectives

-By the end of this lesson, learners will be able to…
+By the end of this lesson, learners will be able to...

 1. Given a real world entity or idea, identify possible data abstractions and the questions answerable with that abstraction.
 2. Given a tool that provides access to a large dataset, describe the abstraction represented by the data.
 3. Given a tool that provides access to a large dataset, explain the kinds of questions such a tool could and could not answer.

+You may also cover:

+4. Given a graph, students will evaluate the graph for its accuracy, validity, and reasonableness.

 ## Standards Alignment